 1. Re-encode video before video trimming.
 If you're willing to convert video formats before you slice off video, navigate to "Video" option at the bottom panel to choose the target output format before step 4, such as HEVC MP4, H.264 MP4, MKV, MOV etc. Or you can click "Target Format" button to choose from more preset profiles, up to 420+.

 2. Split video into clips.
 There are also cases that your video is delicate, but it's too long for storage or sharing.
-Thus you can split it into fragments by clicking "Toolbox" at the bottom panel to choose "Split" button.
+Thus you can split the long video into fragments by clicking "Toolbox" at the bottom panel to choose "Split" button.
 Double-click it to decide how many segments you want split it to, or how many seconds to split for every segment.

 3. Crop out video frame size.
 Usually, video trimming and cropping go hand in hand.
 If you need to crop the video frame size to adapt different aspect ratio, you can click "Crop" button on the editing bar, and tick the box of "Enable Crop" to set the video frame size and position.